CIPowell/chrispowell.co.uk/README.md

 My idea is for this to serve as a portfolio, a playground, a braindump and a soapbox.
 Helping me improve my skills and understanding and letting me share what I've learned.

-## Brunch.... mmm... tasty
-I decided I needed a build too, and Webpack looks interesting.
-But one of the things I always liked about Grunt was the ability split up the tasks into folders... once you'd used the appropriate extensions.
-So I chose Brunch over Webpack, as Brunch feels more like an evolution of Grunt/Gulp and Webpack seems more suited to Angular 2.